 You can’t access it right away

-- Clash: Kill the enemy team to score points
+- Clash: Kill enemy team members to earn points

-- Control: Capture and hold key positions to score points
+- Lockdown: Capture and hold at least two zones to earn points

 - Countdown: Defend/detonate a bomb or eliminate the enemy team to win each round